 Any person claiming to be entitled to any money transferred under section 124(1) to the Unpaid Dividend Account of the company may apply to the company for payment of the money claimed.
-Since RST Ltd. failed to comply with the requirements of this section as to the preparing of a statement of unpaid dividend, so shall be liable to penalty of one lakh rupees and in case of continuing failure five hundred for each day subject to maximum of 10 lakh rupees and every officer of the company who is in default shall be liable to penalty twenty five thousand rupees and in case of continuing failure, one hundred for each day subject to maximum of 2 lakh ruppes.
+Since RST Ltd. failed to comply with the requirements of this section as to the preparing of a statement of unpaid dividend, so shall be punishable with fine which shall not be less than five lakh rupees but which may extend to twenty-five lakh rupees and every officer of the company who is in default shall be punishable with fine which shall not be less than one lakh rupees but which may extend to 5 lakh rupees.

 - 7. PQ Ltd. declared and paid 10% dividend to all its shareholders except Mr. Kumar, holding 500 equity shares, who instructed the company to deposit the dividend amount directly in his bank account.
 The company accordingly remitted the dividend, but the bank returned the payment on the ground that the account number as given by Mr. Kumar doesn't tally with the records of the bank.
 The company, however, did not inform Mr. Kumar about this discrepancy.
 Comment on this issue with reference to the provisions of the Companies Act, 2013 regarding failure to distribute dividend.

 [ICAI Module, MTP March 2021] - Sol.
 Section 127 of the Companies Act, 2013 provides for punishment for failure to distribute dividend on time.